top of page

 Expanding functionality using plug-ins or composable, bolt-on sidecar apps is gaining a lot of traction in the world of logistics and supply chain management.
 These are small, purpose-built tools that run alongside your WMS/TMS/ERP and fill operational gaps fast and without huge efforts or costs.

-So…what about AI?
+so, what about AI?

 We get this question a lot.
 And, yes, AI shows real promise in logistics in general and an increasing number of the composable, bolt-on sidecar apps listed above incorporate it.
 Still, AI is not a miracle cure.